-The foliage grows in solitary rosette formation with a clumping growth habit in blue-green leaves.
+The blue-green leaves grow in a solitary rosette formation with a clumping growth habit.

 The leaves are about 18″ inches long and about 1½” inch wide.

-Although the edges of the leaves are not sharp, the bright red terminal tips are quite sharp.
+Although the edges of the leaves are not sharp, the tips of the bright red terminal spine are quite sharp.

 Flowering & Fragrance